YOUR SALE OF BUSINESS IS NOT LIKE ANY OTHER BUSINESS DEAL

 Business owners often believe that once a price is agreed, the lawyers can “paper it up” and, at closing, they will be out—with no further liability.
 Instead, the process is much more involved.
 Among the reasons a business sale is not like any other business transaction are:

-• Due diligence review not only helps the buyer understand the business, it: (i) provides a list of items which must be corrected prior to closing; (ii) provides a specific list of items for which the seller must indemnify the buyer.
+- Due diligence review not only helps the buyer understand the business, it: (i) provides a list of items that must be corrected prior to closing; (ii) provides a specific list of items for which the seller must indemnify the buyer.

 The sale of a business is not a normal business deal.
 Having an experienced team of advisors is vital in going through the process.